nestharus/mcp-to-skills/docs/TEST.md

 Note: The shared `test_settings` fixture already passes `allow_missing_config=True`, so only override `get_settings` when you need to test specific configuration permutations.

-With these fixtures in place you can assert the JSON payload of `/api/metadata/v1/health` or verify that `/api/metadata/v1/sample` returns serialized `MetadataItem` records.
+With these fixtures in place you can assert the JSON payload of `/api/metadata/v1/health` or verify that `/api/metadata/v1/fetch` returns serialized `MetadataItem` records that honor the contract defined in `app/contracts/metadata_contract.py`.

 ### Using the Fixtures